JackBeNimbleBeQuick/simple_server_shop/README.md

 - almost there ....
 - ./start.sh **once all is setup up this should be all you need to do work**

+- `https://localhost:6040/shop` to see first service worker for react / redux / io.socket implementation

 #### Once you get things working
 - we are not using gulp for this project so you will see shell scripts and global installs for the base runtime command line operations
 - use `ps` to make sure processes are clean between sets